rvssuneeth/rvssuneeth/README.md

 - 👋 Hi, I’m Sai Suneeth
 - 🔭 I’m currently working in Scicom Services
-- 🌱 I’m learning Cloud Technologies (AWS, Azure)
+- 😄 Top Skills - Python, R, SQL, Tableau, Power BI
-- 💞️ I’m looking for new opportunites in Data Analytics as Data Analyst or Data Scientist
+- 🌱 Developing skills in Cloud Technologies (AWS, Azure)
-- 😄 Pronouns: He / Him / His
+- 💞️ Looking for new opportunities in Data Analytics as Data Analyst or Data Scientist
 - 📫 How to reach me rvsaisuneeth@gmail.com/ https://www.linkedin.com/in/saisuneeth

-I'm interested to collaborate in Analytics and ML projects, please feel free to message/ email.
+I'm interested to collaborate on Analytics and ML projects, please feel free to message/ email.